hyperhyperspace/hyperhyperspace-core/README.md

 # The Hyper Hyper Space core library

-> An offline-first shared data library for creating p2p apps in the browser.
+> An offline-first shared data library for creating p2p apps that work in the browser (and now also nodejs).

 ## Intro